ellechir/testimony/README.md

 ```

 Tests are responsible for running the testing function (that one passed to the
-test() as a callback) and keeping track on assertions.
-Their sequential run and
+test() as a `body` argument) and keeping track on assertions.
+Their sequential
-reports producing is the area of the `Harness` class.
-The `require('testimony')`
+run and reports producing is the area of the `Harness` class.
+The
-call returns an instance of the global harness which will run all registered
+`require('testimony')` call returns an instance of the global harness which will
-tests automatically and provide you with a convenient default tap-formatted
+run all registered tests automatically and provide you with a convenient default
-stdout.
+tap-formatted stdout.

 Test registration is made with already known `Harness.test()` method.
 To get a
 control of test harness, there are the following methods available: